knetikcloud/knetikcloud-javascript-client/docs/ContentArticlesApi.md

 List and search articles

 Get a list of articles with optional filtering.
 Assets will not be filled in on the resources returned.
-Use &#39;Get a single article&#39; to retrieve the full resource with assets for a given item as needed. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; LIST
+Use &#39;Get a single article&#39; to retrieve the full resource with assets for a given item as needed.&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; LIST

 ### Example
 ```javascript